kubernetes-sigs/kueue/site/content/en/docs/reference/labels-and-annotations.md

 Used on: [batch/Job](/docs/tasks/run/jobs/).

-The label key is used to keep `completions` and `parallelism` in sync
+The annotation key is used to keep `completions` and `parallelism` in sync

 ### kueue.x-k8s.io/job-min-parallelism